AdobeDocs/experience-manager-64.en/help/forms/using/embed-adaptive-form-external-web-page.md

 Learn how to embed an adaptive form in an external web page

-AEM Forms allows form developers to seamlessly embed adaptive forms in an AEM Sites page or a web page hosted outside AEM.
+You can [Embed adaptive form in AEM Sites](/help/forms/using/embed-adaptive-form-aem-sites.md) page or a web page hosted outside AEM.
 The embedded adaptive form is fully functional and users can fill and submit the form without leaving the page.
-It helps user remain in context of other elements on the web page and simultaneously interact with the form.
+It helps the user remain in the context of other elements on the web page and simultaneously interact with the form.

-For information about embedding an adaptive form in an AEM Sites page, see [Embed adaptive form in AEM Sites](/help/forms/using/embed-adaptive-form-aem-sites.md).

 Read on for how to embed an adaptive form in an external web page.

 ## Prerequisites {#prerequisites}

-Do the following before embedding an adaptive form in an external web page:
+Perform the following steps before embedding an adaptive form to an external website:

 * Publish the adaptive form on AEM Publish instance.
+* Create or identify a webpage on your website to host the adaptive form.
+Ensure that the webpage can [read jQuery files from a CDN](https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js) or has a local copy of the jQuery embeded. jQuery is required to render an adaptive form.
-* If AEM server and the web page are on different domains, do the following to configure the Apache Sling Referrer Filter bundle:
+* When AEM server and the web page are on different domains, perform the steps listed in sectiion, [enable AEM Forms to serve adaptive forms to a cross domain site](#cross-domain-sites).

-    1. On AEM author instance, go to AEM Web Console Configuration Manager at `https://[server]:[port]/system/console/configMgr`.

-    1. Find and click **[!UICONTROL Apache Sling Referrer Filter]** to edit the configuration.
-    1. In the **[!UICONTROL Allowed Hosts]** field, specify the domain where the web page resides.
-It enables the host to make POST requests to the AEM server.
-You can also use regular expression to specify a series of external application domains.

 ## Embed adaptive form {#embed-adaptive-form}